Abdullah Yusuf Ali: Triumph and Tragedy

 According to Sherif, Yusuf Ali viewed “Islam as a comprehensive way of life”, with his commentary carrying the dominant theme of “a philosophy of other‑worldliness, significance of an ‘inner world’ and pursuit of moral excellence.”
 He was “far more in his element presenting the message of the Qur’an as a message of individual hope rather than a source of guidance for the governance and management of society.
 Piety was personal worship rather than seeking to apply the spirit of Islam to address sociopolitical issues.”

-Notwithstanding his deep involvement with Islam, Yusuf Ali remained interested in other cultures, other faiths, and an inter-faith dialogue as seen from his active involvement with the World Congress of Faiths.
+Notwithstanding his deep involvement with Islam, Yusuf Ali remained interested in other cultures, other faiths, and interfaith dialogue, as seen from his active involvement with the World Congress of Faiths.

 Sherif lists three reasons for this approach.
-The first was that he felt “politics had become an activity demeaning for pious and religious men.”
+First, he felt politics had become “demeaning for pious and religious men.”
 Attacking Indian Wahhabism in 1906, he had warned against ‘the thoughtless admission of the foul and tainted exhalations of rough‑and‑tumble politics to what should be the pure and serene atmosphere of religious peace and freedom’.
-Secondly, he believed that a true Muslim should obey the ruler of the day for the sake of order and discipline.
-The third reason was his belief in the inevitable evolution of societies which would shape history in a manner not known to ordinary mortals.
+Secondly, he believed a true Muslim should obey the day’s ruler for order and discipline.
+The third reason was his belief in the inevitable evolution of societies that would shape history in a manner unknown to ordinary mortals.

 Yusuf Ali supported the League of Nations, believing that it might be a forum to ‘further the progress of mankind’, and also participated in its ‘Peace through Religion’ programme.”
 He served on the Indian delegation to the League of Nations Assembly in 1928.
-In September 1931, in the context of the Second Round Table Conference where separate electoral colleges for Muslims was one of the raging debates, Yusuf Ali completed his work on Hindustan ki Tamaddun ki Tarikh (A Cultural History of India).
-He wrote in the book that “culture must assimilate culture or human evolution would be stopped for ever.”
+In September 1931, in the context of the Second Round Table Conference, where separate electoral colleges for Muslims were one of the raging debates, Yusuf Ali completed his work on Hindustan ki Tamaddun ki Tarikh (A Cultural History of India).
+He wrote in the book that “culture must assimilate culture or human evolution would be stopped forever.”

-In December 1932, Yusuf Ali became President of the All‑India Muslim Conference, held in Calcutta.
-Set up by Fazli Hussain in 1928 to undermine the Muslim League and its president, Jinnah, the previous presidents of the AIMC were the Aga Khan, Shaukat Ali, Jauhar and Iqbal.
+In December 1932, Yusuf Ali became President of the All‑India Muslim Conference (AIMC), held in Calcutta.
+The AIMC was set up by Fazli Hussain in 1928 to undermine the Muslim League and its president, Jinnah.
+Previous presidents of the AIMC were the Aga Khan, Shaukat Ali, Jauhar, and Iqbal.

 Yusuf Ali and other Indians

 In his writings, Yusuf Ali largely ignores contemporary Indian sources.
 An example is his Making of India, published in 1925, where he still refers to the uprising of 1857 as the Great Mutiny.
 In contrast, almost two decades earlier, V.D.
-Savarkar had termed it the first war of Indian independence, in an eponymous book.
+Savarkar had termed it the first war of Indian independence in an eponymous book.
 In over 70 references in the same book, there are only five by Indian authors: Romesh Dutt on Indian economic history, Ameer Ali on the Life of the Prophet, S. Krishnaswami Aiyangar for Kingdoms of South India, Tagore on nationalism, and Beni Prasad on Jahangir.
-An answer to this lies in the Britishness that he sought to acquire from an early age.
+An answer to this lies in the Britishness he sought to acquire early on.

 Yusuf Ali and the Empire